 The veterinary facility should be registered with the state.

 3. Mentor Responsibilities:

 Mentors are a key to the student’s success and ultimately the program’s success.
 Mentors will be responsible for assuring that the student practices the various clinical skills required for program completion under appropriate circumstances.
+If filming or photographs are required for documentation of clinical skills, the mentor is also expected to ensure that this activity is done under appropriate circumstances.
 The mentor will also "sign off" (initial) the student’s clinical skills list after observing that the student performs the task adequately.
-Each semester the student will have a group of clinical skills to accomplish for those courses with a clinical component, and by the end of the semester the skills list should be completed and signed off by the mentor.
-The student will then be ready for the final exam in the course.
+Each semester, the student will have a group of clinical skills to accomplish for those courses with a clinical component.
+The course skills list is provided by the student to the mentor, and if applicable, the skills list should be completed and signed off by the mentor before the course deadline.

 Mentors may also participate in the students’ education in other ways including: